Part part game show, part love story, part lecture exploring modern friendships

 Purge addresses where online friendship stops and real friendship begins (and if this is a distinction that is possible or important).
 In 2010, Brian discovered that his deceased ex-boyfriend and best friend, Grant, had deleted him from Friendster (a pre-Facebook networking site), which neither had checked since they stopped dating in 2006.
 Although they had since re-‘friended‘ in life (both virtually and non-virtually), it was the discovery of this past de-friending (and impossibility to ‘reconnect‘ since Grant’s death), which inspired Brian to create Purge in 2011.

-The email sent to all Facebook friends before Purge is available here.
+Download the email sent to all Facebook friends before Purge here.

-The email sent to all DELETED friends is available here.
+Read email sent to all DELETED friends here.

-At ANTI Festival, Kuopio, Purge was awarded KINDEST and MOST IDIOTIC performance by the Children’s Choice Award.
+Purge was awarded KINDEST and MOST IDIOTIC performance by the Children’s Choice Award at ANTI Festival.